SMTG-Bham/surfaxe/docs/command_line_examples.rst

-    --width WIDTH         Width of the figure in inches (default: 6) --height HEIGHT       Height of the figure in inches (default: 5) --dpi DPI             Dots per inch (default: 300) --yaml                Read all args from surfaxe_config.yaml file.
+    --width WIDTH         Width of the figure in inches (default: 6) --height HEIGHT       Height of the figure in inches (default: 5) --dpi DPI             Dots per inch (default: 300) --yaml YAML           Read all args from a yaml config file.
 Completely overrides any other flags set

+The behaviour of default parameters of the functions is extensively documented in the :mod:`surfaxe` python package section of the docs.

 =======================
 Pre-processing commands